angkycrysna/appointment-system/README.md

    - Endpoint: `/config`
    - Response: Current configuration including operational hours, slot duration, etc.

-### Slots

-1. Get All Slots for a Date
-   - Method: GET
-   - Endpoint: `/slots/:date`
-   - Example: `GET /slots/2024-04-04`
-   - Response: Array of slot objects for the given date

 Note: Replace `:date` and `:id` with actual values when making requests.
 Ensure you're running the application and connected to the database before testing these endpoints.